Bus Fleet Electrification Planning Through Logic-Based Benders Decomposition and Restriction Heuristics: Computational experiments

-In this section, we evaluate the ability of our accelerated logic-based Benders decomposition (LBBD) algorithm to solve instances of moderate size to optimality.
+In this section, we evaluate the ability of our LBBD algorithm to solve small instances to optimality.
 We compare LBBD to the extensive formulation (EX) and arc selection (AS) approaches.
-Our benchmark set is generated from the networks of Atlanta, Boston, Chicago, and Dallas.
-For each city, we consider the electrification of a subset of routes over $|\mathcal{P}| \in \{2,4,6,8,10\}$ years, with and without on-route chargers and BEBs.
-We take $|\mathcal{R}| \in \{3,6,9,12,15\}$ routes when on-route BEBs are allowed, and $|\mathcal{R}| \in \{2,4,6,6,10\}$ otherwise, for a total of 200 instances.
-The time limit is set to two hours per instance, and the preprocessing steps of Section~\ref{sec:Algorithms:Preprocessing} are applied to all methods.
-For AS, 75\% of the time budget is allocated to the heuristic phase, with 75\% of this share being allocated to the second restricted IP.
-The remaining computing time is used to solve the warm-started extensive formulation.
+Our benchmark set is generated from the networks of Atlanta, Boston, Chicago, and Dallas by considering the electrification of a subset of routes over $|\mathcal{P}| \in \{2,4,6,8,10\}$ years, with and without on-route chargers and BEBs.
+We take $|\mathcal{R}| \in \{3,6,9,12,15\}$ routes when on-route charging is allowed, and $|\mathcal{R}| \in \{2,4,6,8,10\}$ otherwise, for a total of 200 instances.
+Due to the larger number of instances in this benchmark set compared to that of the previous section, the time limit is reduced to two hours per instance. \begin{revblock}For AS, the computing budget is divided equally between the heuristic phases (steps \ref{alg:arc_selection:LP1}--\ref{alg:arc_selection:IP2}) and the exact phase (step \ref{alg:arc_selection:EX})\end{revblock}.
+The preprocessing of Section \ref{sec:Algorithms:Preprocessing} is applied to all methods.

-Figure \ref{fig_results_partial_networks} shows the cumulative number of instances solved to optimality as a function of time and a box plot of the final optimality gaps for each method.
-Table \ref{tab:results_summary} separates the results by availability of on-route BEBs and number of routes.
-We report the number of solved instances, the average optimality gap, and the count of instances on which each algorithm provides the best performance.
+Figure~\ref{fig:results_partial_networks} shows, for each method, the number of instances solved to optimality within $t$ seconds (left), and a box plot of the final optimality gaps (right).
+Table \ref{tab:results_summary} separates the results by on-route charging availability and number of routes.
+We report the number of solved instances, the average optimality gap, and the count of instances on which each algorithm provides the best performance\begin{revblock}, defined as the shortest solving time or, for instances left unsolved by all methods, the smallest optimality gap at termination\end{revblock}.

 The results show that LBBD significantly outperforms the other methods.
 It solves 94 instances, compared to 54 for EX and 66 for AS, requires only 2.5\% and 5.3\% of the time limit to match the number of instances solved by the other two methods, and achieves the best performance in 169 out of 200 instances.
 The largest optimality gap obtained with LBBD is 0.23\%, whereas 50 instances exhibit an optimality gap of 0.64\% or higher (up to 2.93\%) with EX, and of 0.21\% or higher (up to 1.45\%) with AS.
 AS maintains the most stable performance as the number of routes increases, particularly when on-route BEBs are prohibited.
 In this case, meeting electrification targets requires larger fleets of depot BEBs, and the scheduling simplifications performed in the first heuristic phase greatly reduce the computational effort needed to identify good-quality solutions.
 Nevertheless, AS provides limited improvements over EX in the number of instances solved to optimality.